eloylp/goomerang/README.md

 This is just a high level request/response pattern built on the top of the "fire and forget" previously commented send system.
 It probably can be useful some users, when the reply is crucial for completing the operation.
-Remember we are sharing the same pipe here, for all the messages.
+In this cases, is good to remember that we are sharing the same pipe here, for all the messages, so this channel can get contested.

 ### Some extra notes